The Barber's Itch: A Love Song To My Wife

 I closed my eyes like blind Isaac and patted my goaty cheeks.
 “Esau?
 Is it you, Esau?”

-New joy after new joy.
+The beard gave new joy after new joy.

 Though I do.
 And will.
-And as proof of that woolen mystery that she is flesh of my flesh, my downy second skin, here was the last evening of the beard, when she went shopping and I shaved the beard away, stage by stage, chapter by chapter.
+And as proof of that woolen mystery that you are the flesh of my flesh, my downy second skin, here was the last evening of the beard, when you went shopping and I shaved it away, stage by stage, chapter by chapter.
+Like snow thawing.
+Like clouds clearing.
+Like a river running backward to its beginning.

 Bird Report